MANUAL - PLANTING TREES

 MAKE SURE the tree is comfortable!

-FEED THE TREES
+NOURISH THE TREES

 Good luck with the trees.
 Together we are making the Earth greener faster!